stcucufa/epistrophy/README.md

     );
 ```

-Let’s go through this example line by line to explain how this works.
+Let’s go through it line by line to explain how it works.

 ```js
 Scheduler.run().